ada-chavez/Tech-Academy-Projects/README.md

 # Tech-Academy-Projects
-This is my Tech Academy projects for Learning purposes.
+A collection of my Tech Academy Projects for building my skills in becoming a full-stack developer.